babelsociety/website/content/blog/authority/index.md

 The manipulator's power comes from themselves, from their personal ability to trick other people.
 **The ruler's power comes from others, from their awake willingness to follow the received commands**.

 What brings a person to bow to what another commands?
-Don't they value freedom and free will?
+Don't we all value freedom and free will?

 There are several reasons.
 A common argument is that people don't like to think much and rather prefers to let others decide for them.
 Even though there may be a *tiny* minority naturally inclined to being commanded, it isn't enough to justify how prevalent it is nowadays.